aartum/FlureeImoplementationAIAO/README.md

   <p style="display: flex; align-items: center;">
     <span style="font-size: 20px; margin-right: 10px;">💡</span>
     <span>NOTE:
     The  <tt>docker run</tt>  command given above does not store any changes made to the container itself or the data it contains.
-This means if we were to run the container and create a fluree ledger and transact data to this ledger, once the container is stopped (either with the  <tt>docker stop</tt>  command or by accident) the ledger and the data it contains will be lost.
+This means if we were to run the container and create a Fluree ledger and transact data to this ledger, once the container is stopped (either with the  <tt>docker stop</tt>  command or by accident) the ledger and the data it contains will be lost.
 When the container is run again in the future all of the transactions will need to be performed again to add the data.
 This is useful when new transactions are tested and one does not want each transaction to make permanent changes to a ledger.
 Once you are done testing the transactions you simply stop the docker container and don't have to worry about manually cleaning up/deleting files on your local computer.
     </span>
   </p>
 </div>